mrmrs/html/README.md

 Checkout [ht-ml.cc](http://ht-ml.cc "HTML - Common patterns for reuse")

-# HTML - Work in Progress
+# HTML

-#### Common Markup Patterns

-Common markup patterns useful for developing prototypes or creating new themes.
+Common markup patterns I use for developing websites.

 # Features

+* All non-media elements in the HTML5 spec are included on one page and are ready to be styled.
 * Modular Structure - add your own patterns, or delete the ones you don't like.
-* Semantic markup examples for common design patterns.
+* Semantic and accessible markup examples for common design patterns.
 * 100% responsive except for the silly img element :)
-* Thoroughly commented code (Useful comments and reference links for new HTML developers)
+* Thoroughly commented code (notes and reference links for new HTML developers)

-# Getting started
+# Getting the Code

 * Create a new repo for your project on Github
 * In terminal run